nikhilesh-927/Goldman_sachs_leaked_database_task/README.md

 1. Try to crack the passwords provided in the 'password dump' file below using available tools
 2. Assess the 5 questions in the task instructions below in relation to the passwords provided (type of hashing algorithm, level of protection, possible controls that could be implemented, password policy, changes in policy)
-3.Draft an email/memo briefly explaining your findings in relation to controls used by the organization and your proposed uplifts.
+3. Draft an email/memo briefly explaining your findings in relation to controls used by the organization and your proposed uplifts.